Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

  ------------------------

-Substitution strings may be used to print (and, if sensible, speak) messages containing control characters
+Substitution strings may be used to print (or, if sensible, speak) messages containing control characters
-	which have special meaning to Windows/DOS, or to the Batch processor, in contexts particular to each character.
+	that have special meaning to Windows/DOS, or to the Batch processor, in contexts particular to each character.
 	Many control characters cannot be directly manipulated by BATch files.
 Mileage WILL vary; the only way to know for sure whether you may use a particular character directly in a given context is to test it (clean up failure by issuing "Alarm.bat /X[A]" and/or restarting the CMD session if the environment is corrupted).